semihyagcioglu/increment/what-i-learned-from-being-on-the-front-page.md

 ###What I Learned from Being on the Front Page

+March 2014

-A while ago, [one of my blog posts](http://www.semihyagcioglu.com/post/70798815261/this-is-how-i-work "This Is How I Work") made it to the front page of Hacker News.
+Recently [one of my blog posts](http://www.semihyagcioglu.com/post/70798815261/this-is-how-i-work "This Is How I Work") made it to the front page of Hacker News.
 Here is what I learned from this.

 Having an audience almost always matters.